magdolana/PlateDesign/README.md

 14) grunt build                  //build the update app

 15) You can find the app in ls-seed/ls_seed/release/ls_seed folder.
-There are two folder one is for Windows another is for Mac
+There are two folder one is for Windows another is for Mac.